azurite/Dungeon-Generator/README.md

   4. nextlvl: null

 This example provides you with a render function that visualizes the map.
+Remember to include the dungeonStyle.css or the prebuilt render function wont display the map correctly.
 You can implement your own render function if you wish.
+It is even recommended as the custom one does a pretty minimal job visually and was only intended for testing purposes.

 ```
 Dungeon.render(Mymap, document.getElementById("map"));